 Highly refined carbs like added sugars, sodas, and even white bread that have a higher glycemic index may cause a more rapid increase in blood sugar.
 Your body releases insulin when blood sugar is raised quickly.
 The resulting drop leads to the release of hormones like adrenaline or cortisol which may interfere with sleep.
 Researchers hypothesized that this rapid spike in blood sugar after eating carbs may cause insomnia.

-grains and added sugars, the greater the risk of developing insomnia as opposed to individuals who consumed vegetables and whole fruits who were less likely.
+It was discovered that the higher the dietary glycemic index, particularly the consumption of processed grains and added sugars, the greater the risk of developing insomnia as opposed to individuals who consumed vegetables and whole fruits who were less likely.
 While whole fruits do however contain sugar, the fiber slows the rate absorption that prevents a spike in blood sugar.
 This suggested that women’s insomnia is triggered by a diet of high processed foods that contain large amounts of refined sugar.

-the findings may suggest that insomnia is caused in more than just postmenopausal women.
+Although, since a wide variety of people experience a rise in blood sugar after consuming refined carbs, the findings may suggest that insomnia is caused in more than just postmenopausal women.
 A clinical trial that focuses on the increase of consuming whole foods and high carbs may determine if a dietary intervention can prevent and treat insomnia.
 Are you interested in a personalized diet plan to help you combat chronic sleep issues like insomnia?
 Check out my page for more information about how to schedule a consult.